yourfriendoss/pitransmitter/README.md

 PiFmAdv has been developed solely for experimentation purposes only.
 It is not a media center, nor is it intended to broadcast music to your stereo system.
 See the [legal warning](#warning-and-disclaimer).

 ## Installation
 PiFM 1.2 depends on a number of prerequisites.
-To ensure that all of these are in place, first run the `install.sh` script.
+To ensure that all of these are in place, first run the `setup.sh` script.
 This will perform a number of relevant commands to get the transmitter up and running.

-Clone or download the source repository and run `install.sh` in the `PiFM` directory:
+Clone or download the source repository and run `setup.sh` in the `PiFM` directory:
 ```
 git clone https://github/com/mundeeplamport/PiFM
-./PiFM/install.sh
+./PiFM/setup.sh
 ```
 This will run the installation script for the software and is a fully automated process, but also very verbose, so you can see what it is doing.
-Please note that your Raspberry Pi will automatically reboot after installation is complete. **For a GUI based installation, double-click on `install.sh`** and click "execute in terminal", this way you will have a detailed view of the installation procedure.
+Please note that your Raspberry Pi will automatically reboot after installation is complete. **For a GUI based installation, double-click on `setup.sh`** and click "execute in terminal", this way you will have a detailed view of the installation procedure.

 **Important.** The binaries compiled for the Raspberry Pi 1 are not compatible with the Raspberry Pi 2/3, and conversely.
 Always re-compile when switching models.
 To do so, re-run the installer.